top of page

 The Process

-After making contact with me via email or by phone we can have a brief telephone consultation to discuss your needs and to arrange a more in depth face to face meeting if you would like to.
-This assessment meeting will take approximately 1 hour and it will give me chance to get to know you a little bit and understand why you have come for help.
-It will also be a chance for you to ask any questions you may have and for us to address any of your concerns.
+After making contact with me via email, we can arrange an initial consultation (preceded by a brief telephone call if you would like to).
+This assessment meeting will take 50 minutes and will give me chance to get to know you a little bit and understand why you have come for help.
+It will also be a chance for you to ask any questions you may have and for me to address any of your concerns.

 Of course you don't have to commit to one option from the start but it is good to have an idea as to how you would like to work and this is something that can be explored in the assessment.
 Often short treatments can lead to longer term work just as longer work can be shortened as needed.